bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Spendthrift**: Unlocked when I purchased the Canopic Urn as that pushed me over the threshold of spending 1 million gil.

 **Mist Walker**: Unlocked upon use of the last concurrence.

+**Jack-of-All-Trades**: This is the first of these that actually required me to go into the Clan Primer for the achievement to unlock.
+All others up to this point unlocked upon meeting the condition, contrary to the description.

 ### Some Mechanics Notes